Phillip-Ward5/602-Final-project/README.md

 # 602-Final-project
-Utilized Machine Learning modules such as scikit-learn, numpy, matplotlib, ensembles and regressions
+Utilized Machine Learning modules such as scikit-learn, numpy, matplotlib, ensembles, and regressions.
+Mainly Linear Regression, D
+Utlized L2 and L1 losses with Mean Squared Error and Mean Absolute Error.